Biomedical-Imaging-Group/SplineOps/docs/index.rst

-.. bssp documentation master file, created by sphinx-quickstart.
+.. splineops documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-BSSP - B-Spline Signal Processing
+SplineOps - Spline Signal Processing
 ===================================

 .. raw:: html